Embedding/Chinese-Word-Vectors/README.md

 # Chinese-Word-Vectors 中文词向量
-We provide Chinese word vectors trained by different representations (dense and sparse), context features (word, ngram, and character), and corpus.
+We provide Chinese word vectors trained by different **representations** (dense and sparse), **context features** (word, ngram, and character), and **corpus**.
 One can easily reproduce the results reported in the paper by downloading the trained vectors and evaluation sripts.

 ### Representations
 Existing word representations methods fall into one of the two classes, **dense** and **sparse** represnetations.
 Word2vec and PPMI are respectively typical methods of these two classes.
 Word2vec trains low-dimensional real (dense) vectors through shallow neural network.
 It is also often called neural embedding method.
 PPMI is a sparse bag-of-features representation weighted by positive-pointwise-mutual-information (PPMI) weighting scheme.